 If you’ve always wondered what it was like to be part of a company as successful as Jollibee or SM, you might want to consider buying shares of their stock.
 Of course, it’s not quite like being related to a tycoon, but it’s not a bad position to be in either.

 To buy shares of stock means to invest in the stock market.
 Now, learning how to invest in the Philippine stock market can be intimidating, but we’ve created a simple guide to help first-time investors get started.
 You can start by checking out our article on how the stock market works here first.
 This way, we get pertinent questions, such as why invest in the stock market or when to invest in the stock market, out of the way.
-But if you’ve already been there or if you want to know the specifics of how to get started, read on!
+But if you’ve already been there or if you want to know the specifics of how to get started, here are the steps on how to invest in Jollibee stock and SM stock!

 Choose a broker.